openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 Features
 --------

 What is a feature in *pygls*?
-In terms of Language servers and ``Language Server Protocol``, by feature we mean one of the predefined methods from LSP
+In terms of language servers and ``Language Server Protocol``, by feature we mean one of the predefined methods from LSP
 `specification <https://microsoft.github.io/language-server-protocol/specification>`__,